Saturday, 7 June 2014

 A Customer.

-Wednesday 14 May 2014
+Wednesday, 14 May 2014

 Dear Political Parties.
 I Have A Request...

 Today's media frenzy over the rise of the media's favourite political party with no MP's is that a prominent member of their youth wing has decided to leave the organisation and branded it racist.
 The response, from a UKIP party source (who thus, should probably represent the broad views of the organisation as a whole) was that "She's a young person and she speaks her opinions.
-I'm free not to consider them
+I'm free not to consider them very important.
+I don't regard her as a person I should spend a huge amount of my time bothering about."
+(Source here).
+Perhaps the opinion of a single headline article in the Guardian are not important in the grand scheme of things.
+But the message this sends is far more alarming.

 The European parliamentary elections (the ones where UKIP has actually won seats in the past) are happening a week from now and I, the same age as the aforementioned blogger, Sanya Jeet Thandi am also left with a quandry of where to place my vote.
 We've had plenty of election leaflets through the door in our student house, each promising to deliver a strong economy, or criticise the approach of the other parties, and all of them hoping to appeal to the average, middle class nuclear family concerned with their 2.2 children.
 Whether it's the cost of the living, the strength of the economy or immigration, we are told exactly why we should vote for the various groups.